thierryc/Sketch-Find-And-Replace/README.md

 **No** will match partial words ("oh" will match "John", if you wanted to change him to "Joan" for example)

 ## Other features

-**Default find text** - If you have a text field selected, it will use that text as the default find text

 **Remembers your settings** - Remembers your settings for next time you do a find/replace (doesn't remember find/replace/scope as these will change each time)